-Proposition 4 (The Effect of Syndication Sequence and Syndicate Composition Dynamics on Project Success) A project financed by a syndicate constituted by the same set of VCs in both rounds will have a higher probability of success than a project financed by a syndicate with different VCs in the two rounds.
+Proposition 4.
+The Effect of Syndication Sequence and Syndicate Composition Dynamics on Project Success

+A project financed by a syndicate constituted by the same set of VCs in both rounds will have a higher probability of success than a project financed by a syndicate with different VCs in the two rounds.

 The intuition behind this proposition is as follows.
-From Lemma 2, we know that a lowcost VC always provides high effort while a high-cost VC always shirks in equilibrium.
-Therefore, if the same group of VCs finances the project in both rounds, one can infer that both VCs are of the low-cost type, and will therefore provide high effort in both rounds.
-If VC syndicate members are different in the second round from those in the first round, it can be inferred that there was one VC who is of the high-cost type in the first round, thus leading to a new VC to be invited to join in the syndicate in the second round (upon the high-cost VC shirking in the first round).
-Consequently, the success probability of such a project will be either
+From Lemma 2, we know that a low-cost VC always provides high effort, while a high-cost VC always shirks in equilibrium.
+Therefore, if the same group of VCs finances the project in both rounds, one can infer that both VCs are of the low-cost type and, therefore, will provide high effort in both rounds.
+If VC syndicate members are different in the second round from those in the first round, it can be inferred that there was one VC who was of the high-cost type in the first round, thus leading to a new VC being invited to join in the syndicate in the second round (upon the high-cost VC shirking in the first round).
+Consequently, the success probability of such a project will be either P_M or P_L , depending on the new VC's type, which is lower than the probability of project success when the syndicate has the same set of low-cost VCs in both rounds.
+In summary, if a new VC is invited to join in the syndicate in the second round, it must be the case that some shirking occurred in the first round, lowering the project's success probability.